 Modern DLP solutions solve four main objectives that are common pain points for many organizations:

 DLP software solutions allow administrators to set business rules that classify confidential and sensitive information, so that it cannot be disclosed maliciously or accidentally by unauthorized end users.
 DLP solutions can also go beyond simple detection, providing alerts, enforcing encryption, and isolating data.

 DLP solutions can help organizations meet regulatory compliance rules by identifying, classifying, and tagging sensitive data, and monitoring activities and events surrounding the data.
-In addition, DLP reporting capabilities provide details required for compliance audits.
+In addition, DLP reporting capabilities provide details required for compliance audits and Data Risk Assessments.